mattetti/book_mdar/README.markdown

 ## To Contribute

-Fork the git repository on and send Matt a pull request (matt@new-bamboo.co.uk) Please try and keep a 80 column wrap, it makes git-diffs nicer.
+Fork the git repository and send Matt a pull request (matt@new-bamboo.co.uk) Please try and keep a 80 column wrap, it makes git-diffs nicer.

 Thanks for your patch!